vutfitdiscord/rubbergod/cogs/README.md

 ### [Error](error.py)

 Cog for handling command errors.
 This is mostly for logging purposes.
-Errors originating from other then commands (such as reaction handlers and listeners) are handled in rubbergod.py `on_error` function.
+Errors originating from other than commands (such as reaction handlers and listeners) are handled in rubbergod.py `on_error` function.

 ---